 - The Principal

-- A Staff Member, who is nominated and elected by the Staff at the College; and
+- Two Staff Member, who are elected by the staff at the College; and

-- Two Student Members who are nominated and elected by the Students at the College
+- Two Student Members who are elected by the students at the College.

 External members can be from any background.
 The Search Committee of the Corporation makes recommendations to the Board on applicants that it considers have the appropriate skills to assist the Corporation in carrying out its responsibilities.
 It also ensures that the composition of the Board reflects the broad interests of key stakeholder groups.